 Being a small business coach and consultant, as well as a small business owner myself for many years now, one thing I clearly understand is that most small businesses simply aren’t fortunate enough to have an unlimited supply of marketing dollars.

 Money for marketing is typically tight.

-Therefore, in order to squeeze the most results out of those marketing dollars, a small business must carefully plan, craft, and implement all marketing initiatives they choose to run with.
+Therefore, to squeeze the most results out of those marketing dollars, a small business must carefully plan, craft, and implement all marketing initiatives they choose to run with.

-Now since marketing should never be a one-time thing, I like to batch my marketing into campaigns; Marketing campaigns that have real goals that can be measured.
+Since marketing should never be a one-time thing, I like to batch my marketing into campaigns—marketing campaigns with tangible goals that I can measure.
 Otherwise, how do we know if our marketing efforts have been successful or not?

 It’s what I call the “5 W’s of Marketing”.
 The 5 W’s are simply the “who,” “what,” “when,” “where,” and “why” of your marketing, and they are as follows: